MicrosoftDocs/Advertising-docs/BingAds/scripts/concepts/scripts-policies.md

 ---
-title: "Bing Ads Scripts policies"
+title: "Bing Advertising Scripts policies"
 description: "Describes the list of things you can’t do with Scripts."
 author: "swhite-msft"
 manager: ehansen